-Companies can take advantage of a number of special tax reliefs.
-For example, a company which undertakes Research and Development (R&D) projects can claim a deduction of 230% of certain R&D costs and claim a payable tax credit if it makes a loss after that deduction.
-There are also special low tax rates for companies which receive income from patented products, known as the 'patent box'.
+Smaller companies which undertake Research and Development (R&D) can claim a deduction of 230% of certain R&D costs and claim a payable tax credit if it makes a loss after that deduction.
+There is a 10% tax rate for companies which receive income from patented products, and special reliefs for creative industries.
 Claiming tax relief for R&D expenditure or patent income can be complicated.
 It's worth taking tax advice.